Internet addict? Help me stop clicking!

 Reach out to friends and family.

 People who want to change a particular behavior often find that it's helpful to talk with a counselor or therapist.
-Students at Columbia can make an appointment with a clinician at Counseling and Psychological Services (CPS) by calling x4-2878.
-During your visit, you and the counselor can talk about the psychological aspects of Internet addiction and strategies for reducing your time online.
+Students at Columbia on the Morningside campus can make an appointment with a clinician at Counseling and Psychological Services (CPS) by calling 212-854-2878.
+Students on the CUMC campus can reach out to the Mental Health Service by calling 212-305-3400.
+During your visit, you and the counselor can talk about the psychological aspects of your internet use and strategies for reducing your time online.
 If you are not at Columbia, ask your health care provider for a referral for a counselor or therapist who has experience with compulsive behavior and/or internet abuse.

 It may take time to get out of the IM rut, but you're off to a good start.
 You recognized that excessive internet use can make you feel irritable and isolated, and took steps to log off.
 Hopefully limiting your time online and hanging out with friends will help you unplug and unwind!